Virtual Reality Device Management

 Despite VR applications becoming a growing trend for learning, the educational sector as a whole is still yet to reach a stage where they can support mass VR-based eLearning approach due to the cost and resources required to build the technology module.

-Control and management of Oculus Go devices with 42Gears UEM tool will ensure -
+Control and management of VR devices with 42Gears UEM tool will ensure -

 - Users cannot use the VR devices for any other purpose except work.